RajatRaj45/GameOn/README.md

 Select "Open" option under the File section.

-Select the "Parkify" folder.
+Select the "GameOn" folder.

 Select “layout” option under the “res” folder in the app drop down list to see the app’s design.

-Select com.example.Parkify folder inside the “java” folder in the app drop down-list to see the backend code.
+Select com.example.gameonv3 folder inside the “java” folder in the app drop down-list to see the backend code.

 Plug in your phone with USB debugging enabled and use “Run app” option under the Run section to run the app.